 Flammable fossil fuels are not used to operate geothermal units.
 Because there is no combustion, there is no chance of explosion, hazardous fumes or risk of carbon monoxide poisoning.

 Geothermal is an excellent heating and cooling solution that performs well in cool northern climates as well as warm southern conditions, in homes small, large, new, existing and every home in between.

-Geothermal systems have efficiency ratings of 400 to 500 percent.
+Geothermal systems have efficiency ratings of 400 to 500%.
 An efficiency rating is the ratio of heat actually generated versus the amount of energy used to produce the heat.
-A rating of less than 100 percent means you are losing heat that you are paying for.
+A rating of less than 100% means you are losing heat that you are paying for.
 This loss is typically caused by energy consumption required for the combustion process of a fossil fuel furnace.
-The most efficient natural gas furnaces cannot compete at a rating of only 95 percent.
+The most efficient natural gas furnaces cannot compete at a rating of only 95%.

 Geothermal systems have a positive impact on the environment since they burn no fossil fuels and operate on a modest amount of electricity.
 According to the United States Department of Energy and the Environmental Protection Agency, geothermal systems are the most environmentally friendly way to heat and cool your home.
 They do not emit greenhouse gasses, which are known to contribute to environmental air pollution.

 Conventional A/C’s and heat pumps require noisy outdoor equipment.
 Geothermal systems do not.
 In fact, GeoComfort Compass units isolate the unit’s compressor, all but eliminating any rattling or vibration caused by operation.